nicksahler/potato/README.md

-The name's potato.
-Couch potato.
+The name's Potato.
+Couch Potato.
 ===========

 Couch Potato compiles your CouchDB mapreduces from local files to flattened, in-db mapreduces so you don't have to do it yourself.